enigmango/tylerwengerddotcom/content/about.md

 You can [generate your own here](http://wikibot.wengerd.org) or check out the [Twitter bot that shouts random results into the void](https://twitter.com/wiki_transposed).

+I also wrote a [Twitter bot that posts only the parentheticals from the 45th president's Twitter account](https://www.twitter.com/potus_in_parens).

 ## What does "GmbH" mean?